Director, Internal Investigations

 Position establishes the overarching strategy & tactics for implementing and maintaining AbbVie's global investigations department.
-The role also conducts, leads and/or oversees internal investigations relating to alleged violations of the AbbVie Code of Business Conduct (and other policies and procedures) and legal or regulatory requirements by (1) reviewing facts and analyzing legal and policy requirements; (2) working independently or with cross-functional teams to investigate allegations; (3) providing guidance on the handling of investigations; and (4) reviewing findings and recommendations with management.
-They will ensure effective functioning of the internal investigations process, oversee a database of case information, monitor the performance of investigators, performs trend analyses, and recommends follow-up actions based on investigatory conclusions and trend analyses.
-They will make recommendations to Chief Ethics and Compliance Officer (CECO) and Office of Ethics and Compliance (OEC) leadership, as well as corporate management, regarding internal investigations and follow-up actions (e.g., preventive and corrective actions).
-Key Responsibilities Include:
+The role also conducts, leads and/or oversees internal investigations relating to alleged violations of the AbbVie Code of Business Conduct (and other policies and procedures) and legal or regulatory requirements by (1) reviewing facts and analyzing legal and policy requirements; (2) working independently or with cross-functional teams to investigate allegations; (3) providing guidance on the handling of investigations; (4) reviewing findings and recommendations with management.
+Will ensure effective functioning of the internal investigations process, oversee a database of case information, monitor the performance of investigators, perform trend analyses, and recommend follow-up actions based on investigatory conclusions and analyses.
+Will make recommendations to Chief Ethics and Compliance Officer (CECO) and Office of Ethics and Compliance (OEC) leadership, as well as corporate management, regarding internal investigations and follow up actions (e.g., preventive and corrective actions).

 - Responsible for investigating allegations relating to compliance with the AbbVie Code of Conduct and policies and procedures, as well as legal and regulatory requirements.

-- Manages investigations potentially involving complex legal issues, such as the U.S. Foreign Corrupt Practices Act (FCPA), the U.S. Anti-Kickback Statute, the U.S. False Claims Act, the U.S. Federal health care programs, the U.K. Bribery Act, other bribery laws, and food and drug laws around the world.
+- Leads company investigations involving issues such as the U.S. Foreign Corrupt Practices Act (FCPA), the U.S. Anti-Kickback Statute, the U.S. False Claims Act, the U.S. Federal health care programs, the U.K. Bribery Act, other bribery laws, and food and drug laws around the world.

 - Provides leadership and guidance to personnel performing investigations at OEC's direction.

-• Drafts policies and procedures relating to investigations and provides training regarding investigations.
+- Drafts policies and procedures relating to investigations and provides training regarding investigations.

-- Minimum 12+ years' experience in the legal or compliance fields, preferably in the following areas: FCPA, Anti-Kickback Statute, False Claims Act, pharmaceutical promotion issues, and antitrust.
+- Minimum 12+ years' experience in the legal or compliance fields conducting investigations, preferably in the following areas: FCPA, Anti-Kickback Statute, False Claims Act, pharmaceutical promotion issues, antitrust.

 - Must have extensive experience questioning witnesses in an investigation, deposition, or similar setting.